zerocracy/judges-action/README.md

           clean: false
 ```

-In the file, there are two places that you should configure.
-First,
+In the file, there is only one place that you should configure:
 the `repositories=...` should have a comma-separated list
 of repositories where your team works (instead of `...`).